This post may contain affiliate links. Please see my disclosure policy for more details.

 House Sit Match: This site originated in Australia and the UK but now offers sits globally.
 There’s also a subscription fee for owners to join.

-If you’re wondering how to become a pet sitter in Australia and how to get paid house-sitting jobs, join on of the websites recommended below.
+If you’re wondering how to become a pet sitter in Australia and how to get paid house-sitting jobs, there are multiple websites that you can join for free.

 Pet sitters choose their own rates, and the websites handle the money and provide third-party liability insurance for the sitters.